 Figure X.1-1: High level flow chart showing the steps to enable an Ambient IoT service

-The following sequence of events are expected to take place for the enablement of Ambient IoT services:
+The following events are expected to take place for the enablement of Ambient IoT services:

 Service agreement

 For a mobile network to provide Ambient IoT services to a third party (e.g. enterprise), the third party and the operator need to signa service agreement.
 The service agreement can include the authorized service area, service operation type (e.g. inventory, read, write, permanently disabling of devices), number of Ambient IoT devices, Ambient IoT device Identifiers, Security requirements etc. The service agreement may involve the aspects of the device identification and subscription, which will be studied in SA WG2.